dchester/sinatra-datamapper-resource/README.md

 ## Getting Started

-Build a datamapper model and then associate routes with actions via the `resource_action` helper
+Build a datamapper model, and then add its surrounding API with `resource`:

 ```ruby
 require 'sinatra'